 The Center for Brain/Mind Medicine Seminar Series presents topics that transcend or lie at the borders of traditional brain-based disciplines, and/or are of interest to professionals from multiple brain/mind related fields.
 Speakers are recruited from a variety of disciplines in order to present diverse perspectives on brain/mind function.

-Seminars take place on the first Monday of the month at noon, fall through spring, in the Carrie Hall Conference Room at Brigham and Women’s Hospital (see below for directions).
+Seminars take place on the third Wednesday of the month at noon, fall through spring, in the Zinner Breakout Room in the Shapiro Building at Brigham and Women’s Hospital (see below for directions).
 A buffet lunch is provided.
 The seminars offer continuing education credits to both physicians and psychologists, as described below.

 If you would like to subscribe to the Center for Brain/Mind Medicine Seminar Series e-mail distribution list, please contact firstname.lastname@example.org